Daymorn/LazyDay/README.md

         char.bandageSelf()

         # Uncomment if you want to bandage another player
-        # Must replace 'player objectid' with the proper id via stealth
+        # Must replace 'player objectid' with the proper id via stealth.
 	# You can find this under the 'World' tab in stealth
         # Optional
 	# other = character('player objectid') # 0x********